Microsoft Azure Administrator Associate Practice Test (AZ-104)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a Recovery Services vault in Azure Backup?
+What is a recovery point in Azure Backup?

 Answer Description